Eulith/eulith-in-a-box/README.md

 🚨🚨 NOTE: Using this service WILL NOT consume any real ETH or GoerliETH.
 That's the whole point of having a dev binary like this. 🚨🚨

+# Dependency
+You must have docker installed and running to use this tool.

+You can find out how to install docker here: https://docs.docker.com/get-docker/
 # Run
 `./start.sh`